Tips For Learning How To Sing While Playing Guitar

 Use Your Diaphragm

 Taking advantage of your diaphragm is important for singers who want to create a powerful sound.
 Your diaphragm is a sheet of muscle that relaxes when you breathe in air, and contracts when you breathe out.
 When singing with your diaphragm, it’s important to breathe deeply “into your diaphragm.”
 Typically, most people breathe very shallowly.
 Try breathing in deeply and pushing out your stomach as much as you can.
+Find the right pocket trumpet to master correct breathing techniques.

 When you exhale, pull your stomach back towards you.
 This is how you should breathe when you’re singing.
 Doing so will give you much more presence.
 If you want to strengthen this muscle, try breathing into your diaphragm for as many counts as you can, holding your breath, and then breathing out slowly.
 Since many guitarists sit while singing, their breathing can often be compromised.
 The more you strengthen your diaphragm, the less your vocal power will be compromised from hunching over your guitar.